davidcoates/praxis-blog/_posts/2024-04-09-joyful-annotated-ASTs.md

 We've added two functions:
 - `recurseTerm` applies an applicative action to every subterm (of an unannotated term).
-- `recurseAnnotation` applies an applicative action to every subterm in the annotation (of an annotated term).
+- `recurseAnnotation` applies an applicative action to every subterm in an annotation.
 This takes an additional `I a` argument which is needed to unambiguously determine `a` (since `Annotation` is non-injective).

 These can be combined into a single `recurse` function which performs both actions: